MCV-2019-M1-Project/Team5/README.md

 Task 6: Evaluation of picture masks and retrieval system (QS2)

 ###########The structure of the code
-©À©¤©¤ Readme.md                   // help
+--- Readme.md                   // help
-©À©¤©¤ Application                 // main part to solve the result ©¦   ©À©¤©¤ application.py          // run the _main_ to output all the results ©À©¤©¤ data                        // data should be here with the default setting. if not, modify the definitions.py ©À©¤©¤ Evaluation                  // functions for evaluating the result (for Task 4,6) ©¦   ©À©¤©¤ MaskEvaluation.py       // evaluate the mask (for Task 6) ©¦   ©À©¤©¤ RankingEvaluation.py    // evaluate the retrieval system (for Task 4) ©À©¤©¤ ImageDescriptors            // Compute image descriptors and Similarity ©¦   ©À©¤©¤ Histogram.py            // define the histogram of both origin and masked pictures (for Task 1) ©¦   ©À©¤©¤ Similarity.py           // calculate the similarity with 4 different methods (for Task 2) ©À©¤©¤ ImageRetrieval              // rank the most similar pictures ©¦   ©À©¤©¤ Ranking.py              // rank the similarity with different methods (for Task 3) ©À©¤©¤ Mask                        // still improving the mask ©À©¤©¤ definitions.py              // define the path of input, output and some global parameters ©À©¤©¤ qsd1_results.pkl            // Best result for QSD1 ©À©¤©¤ qsd2_results.pkl            // Best result for QSD2
+--- Application                 // main part to solve the result
+    --- application.py          // run the _main_ to output all the results
+--- data                        // data should be here with the default setting. if not, modify the definitions.py
+--- Evaluation                  // functions for evaluating the result (for Task 4,6)
+    --- MaskEvaluation.py       // evaluate the mask (for Task 6)
+    --- RankingEvaluation.py    // evaluate the retrieval system (for Task 4)
+--- ImageDescriptors            // Compute image descriptors and Similarity
+    --- Histogram.py            // define the histogram of both origin and masked pictures (for Task 1)
+    --- Similarity.py           // calculate the similarity with 4 different methods (for Task 2)
+--- ImageRetrieval              // rank the most similar pictures
+    --- Ranking.py              // rank the similarity with different methods (for Task 3)
+--- Mask                        // still improving the mask
+--- definitions.py              // define the path of input, output and some global parameters
+--- qsd1_results.pkl            // Best result for QSD1
+--- qsd2_results.pkl            // Best result for QSD2